goop

 Contraceptive Rings

 A contraceptive ring is a flexible plastic ring that constantly releases hormones and is placed in the vagina.
 Unlike previously mentioned methods like IUDs and contraceptive implants, a woman will put in a contraceptive ring.
-It stays in for three weeks, and once a woman removes it, she will need to wait another week to put another contraceptive ring.
+It stays in for three weeks.
+And once a woman removes it, she will need to wait another week to put another contraceptive ring.

 This ring releases the estrogen and progestogen, both hormones found in the combined oral contraceptive pill, yet at a much lower dose.
 Contraceptive rings are also being used to control periods and you can work on your pregnancy if you want as soon as you remove it.